• Home

 • For the duration of treatment, refrain from sexual intercourse.
 It is essential not only for your health but also for your partner's health.
 Condoms, in this case, do not guarantee protection against transmission of the virus or infection.
 Biological fluids are excreted even before a condom is put on.

-• Inform your current or past partner about the disease.
-We will tell you how to report it gently and correctly next time.
+Inform your current or past partner about the disease.
+You can read about how to gently and correctly discuss this in the article "How to Talk About STDs?"

 Start improving your sexual health with